docsforadobe/after-effects-plugin-guide/docs/intro/apple-silicon-support.md

 ---

-## Exception Behavior with Apple Silicon Across “C” Functions
+## Exception Behavior with Apple Silicon Across "C" Functions

 Extra care should be taken when using exceptions on Apple Silicon.
-In many environments throwing exceptions that propagate through traditional “C” functions worked fine.
-It was bad practice, with undefined behavior, but generally “worked”.
+In many environments throwing exceptions that propagate through traditional "C" functions worked fine.
+It was bad practice, with undefined behavior, but generally "worked".

 On Apple Silicon, rather than undefined behavior the ABI has changed so terminate() is called when this occurs.

-Since the main entry point of a plugin is always an extern “C” calling convention, this code should be wrapped in a try/catch block to prevent program termination.
+Since the main entry point of a plugin is always an extern "C" calling convention, this code should be wrapped in a try/catch block to prevent program termination.
 For example:

 ```c++
 PF_Err EffectMain ( PF_Cmd cmd,